2025-12-13

 vec4 pooled = textureLod(u_texture, uv, mipLevel);

-The result: ~5x faster than the Gaussian blur it replaces, with smoother transitions and better color fidelity in the periphery. v1.6 would later decompose this into frequency-selective DoG bands, but v1.4 established the MIP pipeline that made everything after it possible.
+The result: ~5x faster than the Gaussian blur it replaces, with smoother transitions and better color fidelity in the periphery. v1.4 established the MIP pipeline that made everything after it possible.

 Oklab saliency